PrefectHQ/prefect/docs/recipes/recipes.md

 # Prefect Recipes

+[Prefect Recipes](https://github.com/PrefectHQ/prefect-recipes) provide the ingredients for common and extensible patterns for setting up Prefect in your execution environment with readymade resources like dockerfiles, Terraform files, GitHub actions, and more.

-Below you can find a list of all available Prefect Recipes for Prefect 2.0.
+The following are specific Prefect Recipes for Prefect 2.0.
+You can find the full repository of Recipes at [https://github.com/PrefectHQ/prefect-recipes](https://github.com/PrefectHQ/prefect-recipes).

+## Recipe catalog

 <!-- The code below is a jinja2 template that will be rendered by generate_catalog.py -->
 <div style="display:grid; grid-template-columns: repeat(auto-fit, minmax(300px, 1fr)); margin: 0 1em 0 auto">